Anatomy of a political comeback: How Biden earned nomination

 This is how Biden won.

-It’s an account drawn directly from more than 40,000 people from AP VoteCast surveys in 17 states who voted between Feb.
+It’s an account drawn directly from more than 40,000 people from AP VoteCast surveys in 17 states that voted between Feb.
 3 and March 17.
 The result is a rich portrait of a diverse Democratic electorate eager to oust President Donald Trump.
 The issues confronting the nation intensified since Biden took an overwhelming lead in the primary as the United States now faces a pandemic, a recession and civil unrest due to racial inequality.

 MODERATE VOTERS